-Redrow, a leading UK housebuilder, has risen to third in this year’s NextGeneration Sustainability Benchmark – an independent, industry-specific initiative which benchmarks the sustainability performance of the UK’s top 25 housebuilders.
-Other housebuilders such as Taylor Wimpey, Linden Homes and Barratt have come out as top performers against the UK industry average for sustainability.
+Redrow, a leading UK housebuilder, has risen to third in this year’s NextGeneration Sustainability Benchmark – an independent, industry-specific initiative that benchmarks the sustainability performance of the UK’s top 25 house builders.
+Other housebuilders such as Taylor Wimpey, Linden Homes, and Barratt have come out as top performers against the UK industry average for sustainability.
 View the graph here.

 In 2017 alone, the housebuilder invested £163million into community development, planted over 5,600 trees and 50% of its homes were built on brownfield land.
 In addition, 97% of Redrow developments are built within 500 metres of public transport.